Trial of Gotovina et al.: Operation Storm

 On 4 August 1995, Croatia launched the Operation Storm, recapturing bulk of the RSK-held territory within days in the largest European land battle since the World War II, encompassing a 320 km frontline.
 It restored 10400 km2, representing 18.4% of the Croatia's territory, to Croatian control.
 Defeat of the RSK reversed the tide of Yugoslav Wars against the Serbs, giving the US diplomacy a strong boost.
 The success of the Operation Storm allowed Croatian and Bosnian leadership to plan a full-scale military intervention in Bosnian-Serb-held Banja Luka area of Bosnia and Herzegovina, aimed at creating a new balance of power there, a buffer zone along Croatian border, and contributing to resolution of the Bosnian War.
 The intervention would materialize as the Operation Mistral 2 of September 1995, albeit combined with a NATO air campaign in Bosnia and Herzegovina, contributing to start of peace talks that would result with the Dayton Agreement a few months later, as well as restoration to the remaining Serb-held areas in eastern Slavonia and Baranya to Croatia through the Erdut Agreement.

 HV forces set to attack the RSK were organized in five army corps—Split, Gospić, Karlovac, Zagreb and Bjelovar Corps— with a zone assigned to the Croatian special police in between the Split and Gospić Corps zones.
 The special police zone was subordinated to the Split Corps.
 The HV Split Corps, located in the far south of the theatre of operations was commanded by Lieutenant General Ante Gotovina.
 The 3,100-strong special police, deployed to the Velebit Mountain on the left flank of the Split Corps, were commanded by the Colonel General Mladen Markač.
 On 5 August, General Ivan Čermak was appointed commander of the newly established HV Knin Corps after the town was captured by the HV.

 During the Operation Storm, RSK authorities ordered evacuation of Knin, Glina and Vrginmost areas, and bulk of the Serb population left the area.
 A UN report indicated that more than 150,000 had fled to Yugoslavia, while 10–15 thousand arrived Banja Luka area.
 The number of Serb refugees is reported to be up to 200,000 by international media, and organizations.
 The retreating RSK military, transporting large quantities of weaponry and ammunition, artillery and tanks, and evacuating or fleeing civilians often intermingled, having few roads to use.
-The escaping columns were reportedly intermittently attacked by Croatian Air Force jets, HV artillery, and Army of the Republic of Bosnia and Herzegovina troops, as well as by Bosnian Serb jets and run down by retreating RSK tanks.
+The escaping columns were reportedly intermittently attacked by Croatian Air Force jets, HV artillery, and Army of the Republic of Bosnia and Herzegovina troops,.